sophgo/tpu-mlir/docs/quick_start/source_en/07_quantization.rst

      - unclear
      - the cali_method selects a fixed calibration method; for details on choosing a specific calibration method, refer to the subsequent sections
    * - case4
-     - after model quantization, the accuracy on the bm1684 chip does not meet the requirements
+     - after model quantization, the accuracy on the bm1684 processor does not meet the requirements
      - /
      - /
      - open we and bc methods